betaflight/betaflight/docs/Rx.md

     set serialrx_provider = IBUS
     save
 ```

+### Jeti EX Bus

+It supports 16 channels with a transfer rate of 100Hz.
+The HS option (High Speed) is currently not supported.
+The receiver must be configured in the device manager to EX Bus and connected to a free FC serial _TX_ pin.

 ## MultiWii serial protocol (MSP)

 Allows you to use MSP commands as the RC input.
 Only 8 channel support to maintain compatibility with MSP.